SAP plans restructuring after signs of weakness emerge

 "We're not seeing that," said McDermott, adding that individual risk factors, such as Britain's looming exit from the European Union, were offset by the company's global reach.

-Shares were down 2.1 percent at 90.41 euros by 0844 GMT, making them the weakest performers on the German blue-chip DAX index.
+Shares were down 1.3 percent at 91.12 euros by 1024 GMT, underperforming the blue-chip DAX index which was broadly unchanged.

 "The one surprise for us is the announcement of a major restructuring programme in FY19," analysts at Credit Suisse said.
 "It seems likely that the vast majority (of cost savings) will be reinvested back in the business," they said.